 7. The UDR notifies the PCF(s) that have a matching subscription (from step 2) about the data stored, updated, or removed in step 5.
 If matching entries already existed in the UDR when step 5 is performed, this shall be immediately reported to the PCF.

-8. If the access stratum time information parameters in UDR are associated with a DNN/S-NSSAI for the SUPI (i.e. the parameters are valid only for a DNN/S-NSSAI), the PCF for the UE may discover the PCF for the PDU Session using Nbsf_Management_Subscribe with SUPI and (DNN, S-NSSAI) as parameters.
+8. If the 5G access stratum time distribution parameters in UDR are associated with a DNN/S-NSSAI for the SUPI (i.e. the parameters are valid only for a DNN/S-NSSAI), the PCF for the UE may discover the PCF for the PDU Session using Nbsf_Management_Subscribe with SUPI and (DNN, S-NSSAI) as parameters.